jeremytarry/pdsnd_github/README.md

 ### Description
 This project was created as part of an assessment task for the final Udacity Introduction to Python course.
+The project makes use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.

 ### Files used
 Files included in this repo include: